LTibbs/SCINet_tutorials/DeepLoc2.1/DeepLoc_README.md

 conda env create -f deeploc2.1_atlas.yml -p ${PROJECTDIR}/deeploc2.1 source activate ${PROJECTDIR}/deeploc2.1 cd ${PROJECTDIR}/deeploc2.1

-# upload the deeploc-2.1.All.tar.gz that you downloaded to ${PROJECTDIR}/deeploc2.1
+# Now, make sure the deeploc-2.1.All.tar.gz that you downloaded is uploaded to ${PROJECTDIR}/deeploc2.1
 which pip # check that this is the conda version of pip to ensure correct installation python -m pip install deeploc-2.1.All.tar.gz # use to install deeploc